 Roads are an important form of infrastructure investment that affect firms’ production func- tions and people’s commuting costs.
 Many studies examine the importance of roads and how they affect residents’ daily lives (Currier, Glaeser and Kreindler 2023; Adukia, Asher and Novosad 2020; Asher and Novosad 2020).
 Some papers emphasize that building new roads increases employment and entry of new firms (Gibbons et al., 2019), thereby increasing economic activity.
 Other papers point out the potential for worse outcomes in the form of increased inequality between the rich and the poor (Hettige, 2006) and an exodus of workers seeking access to larger labor markets (Asher and Novosad, 2020).

 In this paper, we highlight the importance of road maintenance spending for townships, cities and villages ("cities") in Ohio.
-We collect data on more than 3,000 renewal road-tax levy elections conducted within different county subdivisions, including , in Ohio (referred to as “cities” for brevity).
+We collect data on more than 3,000 elections to renew road-tax levies in Ohio from 1991 to 2021.
 Using dynamic regression discontinuity design, we examine how these exogeneous cuts in maintenance spending influence housing prices, focusing on cities where voting results were narrowly decided.
 Our results reveal that when a city cuts its renewal road taxes, it experiences a loss in maintenance funds, its road quality declines by 15% and house prices decrease by around $15,350, with the effect starting four years after the vote and persisting through many years after the vote.
 This discount in house prices represents about 9 percent of house value over the decade.
 The delayed effect is consistent with the time it takes for roads to deteriorate noticeably.
 We find that these price effects are driven by urban areas rather than rural areas.
 We also observe that higher-priced houses experience larger percentage reductions in value than lower-priced houses, indicating a heterogeneous impact across different quantiles.
 This suggests that higher-income households are more sensitive to road quality than lower-income households.

 Related Literature.
 Perhaps the study most related to ours is Asher and Novosad (2020), which studies the impact of new roads on villages in India.
 Like our study, its identification strategy is regression discontinuity, although ours is sharp rather than the fuzzy